 When the days were completed for their purification according to the law of Moses, they took him up to Jerusalem to present him to the Lord, just as it is written in the law of the Lord, "Every male that opens the womb shall be consecrated to the Lord," and to offer the sacrifice of "a pair of turtledoves or two young pigeons," in accordance with the dictate in the law of the Lord.
 Luke 2:22-24

 Mary and Joseph, faithful to the Law of Moses, present the infant Jesus in the Temple.
-Simeon — who had been promised by the Holy Spirit that he would not see death before seeing the Messiah — takes the child in his arms and blesses God, saying: "Now, Master, you may let your servant go in peace" (Luke 2:29).
-His prophecy to Mary — "a sword will pierce through your own soul also" — points ahead to Calvary.
-The fruit is purity of heart and body: the consecration of our whole selves to God.
+Simeon — who had been promised by the Holy Spirit that he would not see death before seeing the Messiah — takes the child in his arms and blesses God, saying: "Now thou dost dismiss thy servant, O Lord, according to thy word in peace" (Luke 2:29).
+His prophecy to Mary — "thy own soul a sword shall pierce" — points ahead to Calvary.
+The fruit is obedience: the readiness to place the whole self at God's disposal, as the Holy Family kept the Law of the Lord.

 Sacred site: The Temple Mount, Jerusalem — the Second Temple where the Presentation occurred was destroyed by Rome in 70 AD.
 The Western Wall remains the closest accessible point to the Temple’s former sanctuary.